 Sure, airport security probably thinks I have a vibrator in my carry on, but I also have access to safe drinking water everywhere without tethering myself to bottled water.

-A stunning image of the aftermath of a Full Moon Party in Thailand taken by Nate Clark went viral when shared by OCEAN DEFENDER and the photographer’s words in the updated post are moving – long, but incredibly worth the read. [note: OCEAN DEFENDER stole his work and edited it without his permission, so I have linked you to his site, rather than the viral post; his words are moving and I urge you to see his Facebook page and website for more incredible shots] What is most incredible about this is the amount of people who reacted, blaming the tourists or blaming the Thai.
+A stunning image of the aftermath of a Full Moon Party in Thailand taken by Nate Clark went viral when shared by OCEAN DEFENDER and the photographer’s words in the updated post are moving – long, but incredibly worth the read. [note: OCEAN DEFENDER stole his work and edited it without his permission, so I have linked you to his site, rather than the viral post; his words are moving and I urge you to see his Facebook page for more incredible shots] What is most incredible about this is the amount of people who reacted, blaming the tourists or blaming the Thai.
 Rather than talking about solutions and next steps (just like with the dolphin), so many have jumped to pointing fingers at someone else, rather than internalizing asking, what can I do about this situation or what can I do differently because of what I know now?

 If You See Something, Say Something